What is a Pay On Death Account?

 For example, you set up a pay-on-death designation naming your kid as a beneficiary and then you have another kid and forget to add them.
 In that case, only the kid named would be entitled to the funds.

-Second, keeping with the example, if you name a minor can you buy antibiotics for chlamydia child as the beneficiary on an account like this it can actually cause more a headache than if the money went through probate as the court will be forced to appoint someone to watch over and manage the money until the kid becomes an adult.
+Second, keeping with the example, if you name a minor child as the beneficiary on an account like this it can actually cause more a headache than if the money went through probate as the court will be forced to appoint someone to watch over and manage the money until the kid becomes an adult.

 The reason this is a problem is there are significant fees associated with appointing these type of people to watch over assets.
 It’s very likely that by the time your kids are old enough to get the money that there is very little money left because it has all been paid out in guardianship and conservator fees.